 Reach Pondicherry by afternoon.
 The union territory of Puducherry (formerly Pondicherry, generally known as ‘Pondy’) was under French rule until 1954.
 Some people here still speak French (and English with French accents).
-Check in at hotel on arrival & relax.
+Check-in at the hotel on arrival & relax.

 In the late afternoon head out for sightseeing.
 Visit French Quarter.
 Many of the structures in the French Quarter of Pondicherry are colonial buildings and were built by the French during their rule.
 Some of the buildings in White Town have been deemed as heritage sites and are breathtakingly beautiful.

-Overnight stay will be at hotel in Pondicherry.
+Overnight stay will be at the hotel in Pondicherry.

 Evening at your leisure.
-Overnight stay will be at hotel in Pondicherry.
+Overnight stay will be at the hotel in Pondicherry.

 Reach Thanjavur by late afternoon.
-Check in at hotel on arrival and relax.
-Overnight stay will be at hotel in Thanjavur.
+Check-in at the hotel on arrival and relax.
+Overnight stay will be at the hotel in Thanjavur.

-Reach back Thanjavur by noon.
-Visit Thanjavur’s Royal Palace & Museum, a mixed bag of ruin and renovation, superb art and random royal collections.
+Reach back to Thanjavur by noon.
+Visit Thanjavur’s Royal Palace & Museum, a mixed bag of ruin and renovation, superb art, and random royal collections.
 The big complex was constructed partly by the Nayaks who took over Thanjavur in 1535, and partly by a local Maratha dynasty that ruled from 1676 to 1855.
-Afterwards, visit Thanjavur brass-work shops.
+Afterward, visit Thanjavur brass-work shops.
 The brass idols manufacturing of Thanjavur is the traditional handicraft of Tamil Nadu.
 These beautiful brass idols showcase the careful workmanship of the artisans.

 After breakfast check out from the hotel and head towards Madurai, an energetic, ancient city on the Vaigai River in the South Indian state of Tamil Nadu.
 Its skyline is dominated by the 14 colorful gopurams (gateway towers) of Meenakshi Amman Temple.
 On the way take a detour to Tiruchirapalli and visit Sri Ranganathaswamy Temple, the largest temple compound in India and one of the largest religious complexes in the world.
 It is one of the most illustrious temples in South India rich in legend and history.

 After breakfast check out from the hotel.
 Then the private car will drop you at Madurai airport.
-Bid farewell with the memories of amazing fun-filled 15 days trip through the Golden triangle & Tamil Nadu worth remembering for the lifetime!
+Bid farewell with the memories of an amazing fun-filled 15 days trip through the Golden triangle & Tamil Nadu worth remembering for a lifetime!